wavefrontHQ/docs/pages/doc/ts_tolowercase.md

 ## Example

-The following example extracts the `service` point tag from an expression and replaces it with the string `newPointTagValue`.
-Then `toUpperCase()` converts all lower case functions, resulting in `NEWPOINTTAGVALUE` as shown in the screen shot below.
+The following example uses `toUpperCase()` to convert all lower-case characters in `newPointTagValue` to upper case, resulting in `NEWPOINTTAGVALUE` as shown in the screen shot below.

 ![ts toLowerCase](images/ts_to_upper_case.png)